AdrianMoreland/AdrianMoreland/README.md

 ### About Me:

-🎶 Musician & Audio Engineer: These have always been my great passions, and probably what I have spent the most time in my life.
-After learning and playing since I was 14, I now aim to create a professional career that combines it with computers and coding.
+🎶 Musician & Audio Engineer: These have always been my great passions, still ongoing since I was 14.
+I now aim to create a professional career that combines it with computers and coding.

-🎶 Android Developer: Currently working on an audio-based quiz game eLearning app, leveraging concepts like MVVM, modular architecture, Firebase, and RoomDB.
+🎶 Android Developer: Currently working on an audio-based quiz game eLearning app.

-🎶 Graphic Design: I’m also into designing graphic content with photoshop and Figma and like to create my own visual content for my coding projects whenever I can.
-I’m always excited to connect, collaborate, and learn from others in the tech and creative communities.
-Let’s build something amazing together!
+🎶 Graphic Design: I’m also into graphic design and like to create my own visual content for my coding projects whenever I can.

 * 🌍  I'm based in Ireland
 * ✉️  You can contact me at [adrian.moreland.fernandez@gmail.com](mailto:adrian.moreland.fernandez@gmail.com)